SaiHemanthMaddi/GK-Test-Automation/README.md

-# ChatGPT GK Test Automation
+# GK Test Automation

-This project contains automated tests for the ChatGPT GK application using Playwright.
+This project contains automated tests for the GK application using Playwright.

 ## Prerequisites